 Show/Hide range slider

 Show or hide the range slider.
-Hiding the range slider will not automatically disable map range.
+Hiding the range slider does not automatically disable map range.
 The current range is still applied, and if the slider is playing, this continues as well.

 Play a range animation that steps through ranges sequentially.
 Playback direction, speed, and whether to repeat or reverse can be configured from the Playback group on the Range tab.
 While playing, the Pause button displays in its place.